Dagu2104/TMD-Analyzer/README.md

 <p align="center">
   <img src="./VISUAL README/DYNAMIC_PROP.png" alt="TABLE DYNAMIC PROP" width="1200" height="1200" />
 </p>
-In the second tab, labeled "Seismic Recor Data" the user can:
+In the second tab, labeled "Seismic Record Data" the user can:
-- Upload a seismic ground-motion record in PEER format. (
+- Upload a seismic ground-motion record in PEER format.

 - The program automatically detects the time step and the number of data points.

 ## Installer